Support for XL Bully owners

 American Bully XL ban: what to do if you own an American Bully XL

-On Tuesday 31 October, the Government announced that the American Bully XL type dog has been added to the banned breeds list in England and Wales.
+- 31 October 2023 — the Government announced that the American Bully XL type dog had been added to the banned breeds list in England and Wales.

-From 1 February 2024, it will then become illegal to own an American Bully XL dog if it is not registered on the Index of Exempted Dogs.
+- 31 July 2024 – it will become illegal to own an American Bully XL type dog if they are not registered on the Index of Exempted dogs.

 What happens if I own an American Bully XL?

-- neutered (If your dog is less than one year old on 31 January 2024, they must be neutered by 31 December 2024.
-If your dog is older than one year old on 31 January 2024, they must be neutered by 30 June 2024.
+- neutered (If your dog is older than one year old on 31 January 2024, they must be neutered by 30 June 2024.
+If your dog is less than 1 year old on 31 January 2024, they must be neutered by 31 December 2024.
 We recommend that you arrange for your dog to be neutered as soon as possible, when they are old enough.)

 - kept on a lead and muzzled at all times when in public